memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 [West](https://docs.zephyrproject.org/latest/develop/west/index.html) is Zephyr's "Swiss army knife tool": It is mainly used for managing multiple repositories but also provides [Zephyr extension commands](https://docs.zephyrproject.org/latest/develop/west/zephyr-cmds.html) for building, flashing, and debugging applications.
 [CMake](https://cmake.org/), on the other hand, is used exclusively for building your application.

-Since we want to learn how things work underneath, for the following steps we'll be using _CMake_ first, and circle back to _West_ after exploring the build process.
+Since we want to learn how things work underneath, for the following steps, we'll be using _CMake_ first and circle back to _West_ after exploring the build process.

 #### Kconfig

-In our application skeleton, there is also a very suspicious [prj.conf](prj.conf) file.
+Our application skeleton also has a very suspicious [prj.conf](prj.conf) file.
 This file must exist for any application, even if empty, and is used by the [Kconfig configuration system](https://docs.zephyrproject.org/latest/build/kconfig/index.html).
 We'll go into detail about [Kconfig](https://docs.zephyrproject.org/latest/build/kconfig/index.html) (and *devicetree*) later in this series.

 For now, simply keep in mind that we'll be using this configuration file to tell the build system which modules and which features we want to use in our application.
-Anything that we don't plan on using will be deactivated, decreasing the size of our application and reducing compilation times.
+Anything we don't plan on using will be deactivated, decreasing the size of our application and reducing compilation times.

 #### Sources

 Aside from our build and configuration file, we've created a still empty [`src/main.c`](https://github.com/lmapii/practical-zephyr/blob/main/00_basics/src/main.c) file.
-The convention is to place all sources in this `src` folder, but as your application grows you might need a more complex setup.
+The convention is to place all sources in this `src` folder, but you might need a more complex setup as your application grows.
 For now, that'll do.